Whose Problem is The Drug and Homelessness Issue to Solve? Taunton, MA

 The commonwealth’s substance abuse and homelessness crises

-BOSTON—Mass. and Cass, the Boston intersection that serves as the core of the commonwealth’s substance abuse and homelessness crises, is only the most obvious illustration of a state-wide problem requiring a state-wide solution, according to community mobilizers, public health specialists, and politicians.
+BOSTON—Mass. and Cass, the Boston intersection that serves as the core of the commonwealth’s substance abuse and homelessness crises, is only the most obvious illustration of a state-wide problem requiring a state-wide solution, according to community mobilizers, and public health specialists, and politicians.

 To date, the tent city located at the junction of Massachusetts Avenue and Melnea Cass Boulevard has created many headlines but few meaningful answers.
 Until recently, Boston neighbors and neighboring municipalities were divided on who should address the issue.

-“The commonwealth looks at Boston as its own sort of entity [that can] handle its own issues, and so the governor doesn’t want to maybe trample on the mayor or the mayor doesn’t want to ask the governor for help, but I think we’re beyond that level of political jockeying.
+“The commonwealth looks at Boston as its sort of entity [that can] handle its issues, and so the governor doesn’t want to maybe trample on the mayor or the mayor doesn’t want to ask the governor for help, but I think we’re beyond that level of political jockeying.
 People are dying, “said Marla Murphy-Smith, a resident local to the Mass. and Cass neighborhood and an organizer for the South End-Roxbury Community Partnership.

 “The impact on the community has just been horrific, and the governor has been too hands-off for this critical humanitarian crisis that’s occurring.
 That needs to stop.